nikhil2kumar/spaceX-App/README.md

 5. React memo and useMemo hook is used to avoid unnecessary re-rendering.

+6. Images are lazily loaded to improve performance.

-6. The code is split into multiple components to make use of re-usability.
+7. The code is split into multiple components to make use of re-usability.

-7. No found page has been added in case the user tries to navigate to the page that doesn't exist.
+8. No found page has been added in case the user tries to navigate to the page that doesn't exist.

 ## Deployment Links